singkuangtan/BSconvnet/README.md

 Open using Google Colab [Colab](https://colab.research.google.com/)
+It can also be run using a jupyter notebook

 Follow the steps in the notebook, run each block of codes starting from the top to the bottom